saichandrav/Snakegame/README.md

 1. turtle : To generate the GUI for the game
 2. time : To define speed of snake and improve speed
-3. random : To generate the food of the snake in random places
+3. random : To generate the food of the snake in random places w - to move forward s - to move backward d - to move right a - to move left